Speeding Offence Codes

-UK speeding offences are defined by endorsement codes which remain on your licence for four years after the offence.
+UK speeding offences are defined by endorsement codes (speeding offence code) which remain on your licence for four years after the offence.

 SP10: Exceeding goods vehicle speed limits

 Goods vehicles are divided by the law into two groups: